-The overall aim of the curriculum we are developing and implementing is to open doors of opportunity for our children.
+The overall aim of our curriculum is to open doors of opportunity for our children.

 We recognise that the skills of speaking, listening, reading, writing and mathematics are the key to opening many doors in the future - without these a child's chances will be limited as they move on in education and the world.

-However, we also recognise the importance the wider curriculum - including the sciences, humanities and the arts, as well as other key areas such as PE, PSHE and healthy lifestyles (including food technology) - and developing the children's underlying attitudes towards learning and their learning behaviours.
+However, we also recognise the importance the wider curriculum - including the sciences, humanities and the arts, as well as other key areas such as PE, PSHE, SRE and healthy lifestyles (including food technology) - and developing the children's underlying attitudes towards learning and their learning behaviours.

 The following documents are aimed to give you a flavour of what we intend the children to learn in each year group and how we will implement it.

 We were an "Early Adopter" school for the new Early Years curriculum and, as a result, our Curriculum Intent for Nursery and Reception was developed throughout 2020/21.
 These documents show the curriculum coverage, and planned progression of knowledge and skills, towards the new EYFS Early Learning Goals.